secretGeek/til/linqpad/csv_to_array.md

         crimes.Dump();
     }

 And here's our not-so-poco DTO.
-Note that we now have fields not records.
+Note that we now have fields not properties.
 And we haven't specified names... their order is assumed to match the order of the file.

     [DelimitedRecord(",")]
     [IgnoreFirst()]